The Octopus might very well be among the smartest creatures underwater, and we’ve only just begun to understand them!

-For the longest time, humans viewed octopi as little more than slightly advanced snails; a soft, strange animal with little or no abilities, aside from what was governed from its natural instincts that dictated it to eat and reproduce.
+For the longest time, humans viewed Octopuses as little more than slightly advanced snails; a soft, strange animal with little or no abilities, aside from what was governed from the natural instincts that dictated it to eat and reproduce.

 For some who are diving with octopus, they are the stuff of nightmares, with the multiple arms and strong beaks, while others are deeply fascinated by them.